fbpx

 Lean vs Fat: What’s The Perfect Ratio For Burgers?

 Fat is just as important in a Burger as the meat used to make it.
-While the meat contains its own distinctive flavor, it’s the fat (and marbling) that surrounds it that gives it richer flavor and juiciness.
-But before you can select which ratio is best for your Burgers, you need to understand what those ratios mean.
+While ground beef contains its own distinctive flavor, it’s the fat (and marbling) that surrounds it that gives it richer flavor and juiciness.
+The Hamburger fat content depends on the lean-to-fat ratio in the ground beef.
+But before you can select which fat ratio is best for your Burgers, you need to understand what those ratios mean.
 Let’s take a look at some common lean-to-fat ratios sold at retail today.

 What Does A Lean-To-Fat Ratio Look Like?